ericdnbn/cnn-image-classifier-melanoma/README.md

 Out of 980 total benign lesions, the model was able to identify 933.
 This means that its recall when predicting lesions to be benign is 95.20%, which is about 13% better than the recall of medical professionals clinically diagnosing lesions to be benign.
 Using these values, the F1 score comes out to 96.88.

 It is important to note that the model does have trouble distinguishing between malignant and unknown lesions, as demonstrated by the 447 malignant lesions the model predicted to be unknown.
-However, as it relates to my business problem, this is irrelevant, because a biopsy would be taken regardless of whether a lesion is diagnosed as malignant or unknown.
-What is important is that there are no benign lesions misdiagnosed as malignant, and only 4.80% of all benign lesions are misdiagnosed as unknown.
+However, as it relates to the business problem, this is irrelevant, because a biopsy would be taken regardless of whether a lesion is diagnosed as malignant or unknown.
+What is important is that there are no benign lesions misdiagnosed as being suspicious for malignancy, and only 4.80% of all benign lesions are misdiagnosed as unknown.

-Given the best model’s precision and recall as it relates to predicting benign lesions, it could successfully be used to identify misdiagnosed benign lesions, and therefore reduce the number of biopsies taken of benign lesions.
+Given the model’s precision and recall as it relates to predicting the benign class, it could successfully be used to identify misdiagnosed benign lesions, and therefore reduce the number of biopsies taken of benign lesions.